strizhechenko/uuid05/README.md

 - If your objects are persistent, you'd better use [py-nanoid](https://github.com/puyuan/py-nanoid).
 - If you need to generate multiple UIDs for multiple object really _quick_:
   - generate one and reuse it, using a semantic or loop variable as a suffix;
+  - well, there's a simple collision preventing mechanism, allowing _small_ "bursts" of loops;
+    - If you seek for performance, disable it (`uuid05.disable_cache = True`) to win ~32% time.
   - pass **precision** argument to `uuid05()`.
 It scales automatically with worker count, but if there are less than 16 workers, default is 1 which means 1 uuid per 0.1 second, usually it's enough.
     - `precision=3` argument will use milliseconds.